-Els van Wijngaarden is a Visiting James Martin Fellow at the Oxford Institute of Population Ageing from 4 October 2021 to 4 January 2022.
+Els van Wijngaarden was a Visiting James Martin Fellow at the Oxford Institute of Population Ageing from 4 October 2021 to 4 January 2022.

 Els is based in Utrecht, The Netherlands, where she works as an associate professor in Care Ethics at the University of Humanistic Studies.
 Her research agenda attends to in-depth reflections on experiences of meaning and meaninglessness in old age, our changing attitudes towards death and dying, and death wishes in late life.
 She combines empirical, qualitative research with conceptual research in order to explicate and unravel underlying moral experiences.